2012 Montreal shooting

 On the night of September 4, 2012, the Parti Québécois won the Quebec general election, with a minority government.
 Party leader Pauline Marois was partway through her victory speech at the Métropolis in downtown Montreal when Richard Henry Bain, in an attempt to assassinate her and "kill as many separatists as possible", approached the building and opened fire with a semi-automatic rifle, killing one stage technician and severely injuring another.
-After his rifle jammed, Bain lit a fire in back of the building and was quickly tackled and apprehended by Montreal police.
+After his rifle jammed, Bain lit a fire in the back of the building and was quickly tackled and apprehended by Montreal police.
 In 2016, Bain was convicted of second-degree murder along with three counts of attempted murder and was sentenced to twenty years in prison.

 Details

 Bain, wearing a blue bathrobe and black balaclava approached the back door of the Métropolis theatre with a 9mm CZ 75 semi-automatic pistol and a Česká Zbrojovka-858 semiautomatic rifle.
 Initial eyewitness reports claimed the rifle was an AK-47 assault rifle, which is similar in appearance to the semiautomatic CZ-858.

 Bain opened fire, killing Denis Blanchette, a 48-year-old male stage technician.
 His 27-year-old colleague, Dave Courage, was critically wounded.

 Marois was whisked away from the stage without harm by her bodyguards, and the suspect was apprehended and arrested, shortly after he had started a fire at the back entrance of the building.
 While being led to the police vehicle during his arrest, the suspect called out "The English are waking up!" and "It's going to be fucking payback."
 Although in 2012 it was reported the shooter used a Molotov cocktail, it was later alleged Bain poured gasoline on a door and ignited it with a road flare.
 Several families living in the area had to be evacuated out of their homes due to the fire, which was quickly doused.
 The Sûreté du Québec announced that the shooting would be investigated as a potential attempted assassination on Marois, the then-premier-designate.